 Located in Konark, Orissa, is the Sun Temple, which dates back to the 13th century.
 The temple is dedicated to Lord Surya, or the Sun, and is an architectural marvel.
 It is a UNESCO World Heritage Site and one of the many wonders of the world.
 Take a trip to this marvellous piece of architecture which will leave you awestruck.

 One of the most important landmarks in Madurai, which is also known as the temple city, is the Meenakshi Temple.
-The temple is thronged by thousands of tourists everyday, which translates to temple’s revenue of INR sixty million every year.
+The temple is thronged by thousands of tourists everyday.
 The temple dates back to 1623 CE and is an architectural masterpiece, with an estimated number of 33,000 sculptures.
 If you can brave the crowds, consider visiting it during the months of April and May, at the time of the Tirukalyanam Festival.

 81. See the Kathakali Fest- A beautiful art-form